blossm-network/toolbox/README.md

 * `command`
   Deployed to do a single-purpose job on-demand which has the oportunity to log events throughout it's execution.
-Commands can call other commands.
+Commands can call other commands and easily interact with other Blossm procedures.
+They can also include any other NPM dependency that you want.

 * `fact`